andrew/ultimate-awesome/README.md

 - [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
 - [awesome-semantic-web-business](https://github.com/KMax/awesome-semantic-web-business) - A curated list of awesome resources that feature usages of Semantic Web technologies in business cases (applications).
 - [Awesome-Speech-Generation](https://github.com/kuan2jiu99/Awesome-Speech-Generation) - Survey on speech generation work. .
-- [awesome-vibecoded-apps](https://github.com/levz0r/awesome-vibecoded-apps) - A curated list of awesome apps and projects built with vibe coding.
 - [awesome-korean-techblog](https://github.com/maczniak/awesome-korean-techblog) - 한국어 기술 블로그 목록 (list of Korean tech blogs).
 - [awesome-mcp](https://github.com/mcphubcloud/awesome-mcp) - A collection of mcp servers/client/sdks.
 - [awesome-carnatic-music](https://github.com/meerasndr/awesome-carnatic-music) - A collection of awesome carnatic music playlists, apps and learning resources.